textmate/textmate/README.md

  * [Cap’n Proto][capnp] — serialization library
  * [LibreSSL][libressl] - OpenBSD fork of OpenSSL

-You need to manually install [Cap’n Proto][capnp] if you're not using [homebrew][].
-To install the other dependencies via [MacPorts][] run:

-	sudo port install ninja ragel boost multimarkdown mercurial sparsehash libressl

-If `port` fails with a build error then likely you need to agree (system-wide) to Apple’s Xcode license:

-	sudo xcodebuild -license

-To install using [homebrew][] run:

-	brew install ragel boost multimarkdown hg ninja capnp google-sparsehash libressl

 In practice `hg` ([mercurial][]) is only required for the SCM library’s tests so you can skip this dependency if you don’t mind a failing test.

-If you want to avoid the libressl linker warnings about being built for different deployment target then run `brew edit libressl` and make the following change:
+If you want to avoid the libressl linker warnings about being built for different deployment tar et then run `brew edit libressl` and make the following change:

 	-    system "./configure", *args
 	+    system "env", "LDFLAGS=-mmacosx-version-min=10.8", "CFLAGS=-mmacosx-version-min=10.8", "./configure", *args